thin-edge/thin-edge.io/docs/src/howto-guides/010_add_self_signed_trusted.md

 ## Overview

-For secure connectivity to work you need to add CA certificate to the trusted list repository.
+For secure connectivity to work you need to add CA certificate to the trusted certificate list repository.
-For the most part the store will be filled, but when you want to use self-signed certificates you may need to update your local store.
+For the most part the store will be filled with certificates from your tls/ssl provider, but when you want to use self-signed certificates you may need to update your local certificate store.
-Below are instructions on how to add new CA certificate and update the store.
+Below are instructions on how to add new CA certificate and update the certificate store.

 > Please note: Provided instructions are for supported OSes and may not apply to the flavour you are running, if you need help with other OS please consult appropriate documentation.